Computing

 - Online safety

 At Hook Junior School, we are committed to safeguarding children, our online safety strand of the computing curriculum is a substantial programme and is continuously taught throughout the year.
-To support children we deliver the Internet Legends Scheme which promotes the five pillars: Be internet sharp, alert, secure, kind and brave.

-- Self image and identity
+- Self-image and identity

 - Online relationships